dybooksIT/kubernetes-book/ingress/ingress-nginx/docs/troubleshooting.md

 ### Service Account

-If using a service account to connect to the API server, Dashboard expects the file `/var/run/secrets/kubernetes.io/serviceaccount/token` to be present.
+If using a service account to connect to the API server, the ingress-controller expects the file `/var/run/secrets/kubernetes.io/serviceaccount/token` to be present.
 It provides a secret token that is required to authenticate with the API server.